उत्सव

 • All festivals are open to everyone regardless of background

-• Traditional attire is recommended but not mandatory
+• Traditional attire is welcome but never required

 • Free prasadam is distributed to all attendees